-"Travelers' Diarrhea" is a common affliction that may strike a few days after you arrive in a new country.
+"Travelers' Diarrhea" is a common affliction that sometimes strikes a few days after you arrive in a new country, as your body adjusts to the new environment.
 It seldom lasts longer than four or five days.
-If you get it, drink lots of fluid to prevent dehydration.
+If you get it, be sure to drink lots of fluids to prevent dehydration.
 Your physician may be able to prescribe medication to take along for relief of the symptoms.
-If symptoms last longer than four to five days, you should seek out local medical assistance.